The most historic restaurant in every state

 Massachusetts: Union Oyster House, Boston

-While there is some argument as to what is America’s longest continuously-running restaurant, Union Oyster House is certainly a contender.
-The restaurant has been in the same building since 1826 but the building itself dates back to before the American Revolution.
-As for the food, it is indeed an oyster house but also sells plenty of other seafood, including lobster and clams.
+While there's some argument as to who exactly deserves the title of America’s longest continuously running restaurant, Union Oyster House, on Boston's Freedom Trail, is certainly a hot contender.
+The restaurant was established in 1826, but the building itself pre-dates the Revolution.
+As for the food, it is indeed an oyster house (and the freshly shucked namesakes are very good), but it also sells a stellar selection of other seafood, including lobster and clams.

 Michigan: White Horse Inn, Metamora